cmaloney/dcos-docs/_pages/administration/security-and-authentication/advanced-acl.md

     *   **dcos**: The required prefix.
     *   **service-type**: The service type:
         *   `dcos:service` - resources defined by a DCOS service such as Cassandra.
-             * `dcos:service:kafka:services`
         *   `dcos:adminrouter` - resources defined by Admin Router, such as locations.
         <!-- For 1.9 *   `dcos:acs` - resources defined by the access control service. -->
         *   `dcos:superuser` - superusers are allowed to do everything.